software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 For the _first user story_, the Developers came up with the following tasks:

-1. Add a createdAt attribute of LocalDateTime type for the ReadingRecommendation entity
+1. Add a createdAt attribute of Instant type for the ReadingRecommendation entity
 2. Add a CreationTimestamp annotation for the createdAt attribute
-3. Add a getFormattedCreatedAt method for the ReadingRecommendation entity which returns the formatted createdAt attribute value
-4. Add a "Added on" column which displays the formatted date for the Thymeleaf template
+3. Add a "Added on" column which displays the formatted date for the Thymeleaf template

 For the _second user story_, the Developers came up with the following tasks: